GSA/BSP_Mode1_Reporting/README.md

 ## Terraform Variables ##

 - Copy the `terraform.tfvars.example` file to `terraform.tfvars`
-- The `mgmt_account` variable isn't currently used (it is used in the tenants subdirectory, see below)
+- The `mgmt_account_alias` is the name which will appear in the 'Tenant' column of the AMI report for the AMIs in the management account.
 - Set the `tenant_accounts` to a comma separated list of the AWS account numbers for the tenant accounts you wish to query for the AMI report.
 - Set the `tenant_names` to a comma separated list of the tenant names you want